Jaddes/NetworkScanner/README.md

 ## Usage

 Run the script and follow the prompts to enter:
-1. The IP address you want to ping.
+1. A single IP address or multiple IP addresses (comma-separated).
 2. The number of packets you want to send.

 ### Example Commands